JuliaWeber/Vanet-simulation-fault-injection/README.md

-# VanetFI
+# CAVSim

-A VANET simulator fault injection
+Communication anomalies in VANET Simulator

 ## How to use it?